 When pets have anything more than occasional vomiting, they’re losing significant amounts of hydration.
 This can impact coat health, weight loss, and the absorption of nutrients like omega fatty acids.

-By implementing some wet food that your cat can keep down, you’ll increase water consumption.
+Feeding your cat wet food that your cat can keep down will increase their water consumption.

 This will bring your cat back to a healthy state faster.
 Many canned foods promote gentle digestion since they’re softer and use less energy to break down in the gut.